DvsenseDriver 1.2.4

 Use Dynamic Vision Camera

 This part introduces how to control the camera through the API interface.
-And it also presents two methods for real-time processing of camera data, namely synchronous and asynchronous methods.
+It also presents two methods for real-time processing of camera data: synchronous and asynchronous processing.

 Operate The Camera

-In the DvsenseDriver, all cameras are uniformly managed by using the dvsense::DvsCameraManager class.
+In DVSenseDriver, all cameras are managed through the dvsense::DvsCameraManager class.

 Find Cameras